dpiza/libft/README.md

 ## Functions

-Re-code of a set of the libc functions, as defined in their man.
 Some functions present the same prototype and behaviors as the originals.
 Others are either not included in the libc, or included in a different form.

+### Libc Functions

+Re-code of a set of the libc functions, as defined in their man.

 | Function |  Description |
 |---|---|